18 Places to Visit Near Amsterdam by Train

 train Amsterdam to Antwerp

-1. Antwerp
+17. Antwerp

 The adventure starts when you get off the train.
 Antwerpen Centraal is considered one of the most beautiful train stations in the world (make sure to head to the main hall to gaze upon the spectacular marble staircase).

-First-time visitors will want to head over to the Grote Markt (the main square), savor the local beer “een bolleke”, visit het Rubens Huis and the Plantyn Moretus museum or spend an afternoon shopping in and around de Nationalestraat.
+First-time visitors will want to head over to the Grote Markt (the main square), savor the local beer “een bolleke”, visit het Rubens Huis and the Plantyn Moretus museum, or spend an afternoon shopping in and around de Nationalestraat.

-Read more: Learn exactly what to do in Antwerp and where to find delicious vegetarian food in the city.
+READ BEFORE YOU GO | Learn exactly what to do in Antwerp and where to find delicious vegetarian food in the city.

 in Brussels

-2. Brussels
+18. Brussels

 If you are looking for easy day trips from Amsterdam by train outside of the Netherlands, consider visiting the capital of Belgium, Brussels.
-The city is packed with Art Nouveau buildings, a magnificent Grand Place (main square) adorned with golden guild houses and plenty of delicious french fry houses to try those Belgian fries you have heard so much about.
+The city is packed with Art Nouveau buildings, a magnificent Grand Place (main square) adorned with golden guild houses, and plenty of delicious French Fry houses to try those Belgian fries you have heard so much about.

-Read More: Find out exactly what to do for one day in Brussels.
-Not your first time to the city?
-Have a peak at the various hidden gems in Brussels you might have missed last time.
+READ BEFORE YOU GO | Find out exactly what to do for one day in Brussels.
+Not your first time in the city?
+Have a peek at the various hidden gems in Brussels you might have missed last time.

 Where to Stay in Amsterdam